Programs We Support

-Help us Give A Sporting Chance and Donate now.
+Help us Give A Sporting Chance, visit our Donate today.

-The Melbourne All Abilities Cricket Association promote and run a 3-tiered competition for cricketers with an Intellectual Disability (ID) to compete against each other.
-In season 2022/23 there are 21 teams within 16 mainstream clubs across Melbourne and Central Victoria.
+The Melbourne All Abilities Cricket Association promote and run a 3-tiered competition for cricketers with an Intellectual Disability (ID) to compete against one other.

-MAACA has set a target to grow by adding 2 new Clubs a season over the next 5 years to met the demand for young ID people looking for sporting opportunities.
+MAACA has set a target to grow by adding 2-3 new Clubs a season over the next 3 years to meet the need for people of all ages with various disabilities, looking for sporting opportunities and social connections.

 Sponsor a MAACA Player

-With around 300 (ID) players participating, MAACA needs these funds for training ID cricket coaches, subsidising player match fees, equipment, club uniforms and helping to support clubs to successfully integrate MAACA teams both socially and financially.
+MAACA uses these funds for training ID cricket coaches, subsidising player match fees, travel costs, umpire and ground fees, equipment, club uniforms and helping to support new clubs to successfully integrate their MAACA teams both socially and financially.

-MAACA commenced in 2015 and provides invaluable opportunities for these players to develop their cricket abilities in a safe and integrated social environment.
+MAACA provides invaluable opportunities for these players to develop their cricket abilities in a safe and integrated social environment.

-The best performing players can be selected in the Victorian Vikings team to represent Victoria at the NCIC and go on to urn a coveted Baggy Green cap and represent Australia.
+The best players can be selected in the Victorian Vikings team to represent our State at the National Cricket Inclusion Championships.
+The best players can go on to earn the coveted Baggy Green cap and represent Australia.

 “It's about equality. - These guys love playing cricket ... to wear the club colours, that's the best thing about it.“